meowmeowcode/orlok/src/lib.md

 # }
 ```

-The result of this method contains an `Option` which is `None` if no record was found:
+The result of this method contains an `Option`, which is `None` if no record was found:

 ```rust
 # use tokio_test;